Nelbert442/dero-golang-pool/README.md

 			"enabled": true,		// Sets storing of this chart data type to true/false "maximumPeriod": 86400	// Sets the maximum period of the chart on the frontend for displaying.
 This value is represented in seconds and should be equal or greater to / divisible by updateInterval
 		},
+	"poolcharts": {
+		"interval": 60,				// Sets the update interval of 'pool' charts "hashrate": {
+			"enabled": true,		// Sets storing of this chart data type to true/false "maximumPeriod": 86400	// Sets the maximum period of the chart on the frontend for displaying.
+This value is represented in seconds and should be equal or greater to divisible by updateInterval
+		},
 		"miners": {
 			"enabled": true,
 			"maximumPeriod": 86400